 Stage I: No significant recession.
 Full juvenile or mature hairline.
 No treatment needed.

 Stage II: Slight temple recession creating a mild M-shape.
 Many men stabilize here.
 This is the ideal time to start a preventive approach if your family history suggests further progression.
+See our full treatment breakdown for options at each stage.

 Stage III: First stage clinically classified as baldness.
 Temple recession deepens.
 Vertex (crown) thinning may begin (Stage III Vertex variant).
 This is the stage where intervention makes the biggest difference.